maykinmedia/django-upgrade-check/docs/index.rst

 * Define supported upgrade paths in settings using Semantic Versioning.
 * Integrates with Django's system check framework, preventing migrations from running on invalid upgrade paths.
-* Planned: run management commands as part of a check.
+* Run management commands as part of a check, or even entirely custom code.
-* Planned: hook up your own checks as simple python functions.
 * Battle-tested and doesn't get in the way during development.

 .. toctree::